dropbox/stone/doc/generator_ref.rst

     space and then ``after``. ``dent`` is the amount to indent the block.
 If none, the default indentation increment is used.

+``process_doc(doc, handler)``
+    Helper for parsing documentation `references <lang_ref.rst#doc-refs>`_ in Babel docstrings and replacing them with more suitable annotations for the target language.

+    ``doc`` is the docstring to scan for references. ``handler`` is a function you define with the following signature: `(tag: str, value: str) -> str`.
+     ``handler`` will be called for every reference found in the docstring with the tag and value parsed for you.
+The returned string will be substituted in the docstring for the reference.

 Generator Instance Variables
 ============================